-Want to make your home feel more cosy?
+Want to know how to make your home feel cosy?
 Aside from turning up the heating, interior design and home styling can make a huge difference!
 Read on for our top 10 tips for cosiness at home.

 Colour is crucial to the feel of a room.
 The colour palette that you choose can evoke certain feelings and completely change the way you experience the space.